 What Westlaw genuinely does that AI tools don't

-Westlaw's coverage of case law is unmatched.
-It includes every major law report series, unreported decisions that aren't on BAILII, full legislative history going back further than any free source, and comprehensive secondary materials, Halsbury's Laws, Sweet & Maxwell practitioner texts, legal journals, integrated into the same interface.
+Westlaw carries proprietary content that open UK sources do not.
+It includes major law report series, some unreported decisions that aren't on BAILII, full legislative history going back further than free sources, and secondary materials such as Halsbury's Laws, Sweet & Maxwell practitioner texts and legal journals, integrated into the same interface.

-For research that requires that depth, obscure older decisions, comprehensive case law searches on contested points, legislative history tracing over decades, Westlaw is still the most complete UK source available.
+A minority of matters draw on that depth, obscure older decisions, comprehensive case law searches on contested points, legislative history traced over decades, and that is where the proprietary archive gets used.

 The citations Westlaw produces are also the accepted standard for UK court documents.
 When you're citing in correspondence, advice notes, or submissions, Westlaw's neutral citations and report series references are what courts and practitioners expect.

-What AI legal research tools offer that Westlaw doesn't
+What AI legal research tools offer that classic Westlaw doesn't

-Westlaw returns documents.
+Classic Westlaw returns documents.
 You search, you get a list of cases or statutory provisions, and you read and synthesise them yourself.
-This is how legal research has always worked, and it's fine, but the synthesis step is time-consuming and requires you to already have a sense of where to look.
+This is how legal research has always worked, and it is fine, but the synthesis step is time-consuming and requires you to already have a sense of where to look.

-AI research tools accept natural language questions and do the synthesis for you.
+Lighter AI research tools accept natural language questions and do the synthesis from open UK sources.
 "What's the current position on constructive dismissal where an employer unilaterally changes shift patterns?" returns a synthesised answer with citations, not a list of documents to read.
-For questions you could phrase clearly, this is significantly faster than a Westlaw search.
+For questions you could phrase clearly, this is significantly faster than a manual Westlaw search and significantly cheaper than the Westlaw Advantage tier.

 The realistic split for most UK firms

 Checking the current state of a statutory provision, finding the leading authorities on a common point, verifying a limitation period, checking SRA guidance on a compliance question, all of this can be done from legislation.gov.uk, BAILII, and the SRA's own publications.
-AI tools that retrieve from those live sources give you access to the same primary materials, faster.
+AI tools that retrieve from those live sources give you the same primary materials synthesised into a direct answer, faster and at a lower cost.

-The research that genuinely needs Westlaw is the minority: complex litigation involving obscure authorities, comprehensive legislative history, specialist practitioner text research.
+The research that draws on Westlaw's proprietary depth is the minority: complex litigation involving obscure authorities, comprehensive legislative history tracing, specialist practitioner text research.
 That research happens on some matters, not on most.

-Many UK firms would get better value from a combination of an AI research tool for day-to-day queries and occasional Westlaw access through a law library, professional membership scheme, or single-user subscription for the cases where full depth is needed, rather than paying for firm-wide Westlaw access that most fee-earners rarely use at full depth.
+Most UK firms would get better value from an AI research tool as their default for day-to-day queries, with occasional Westlaw access through a law library, professional membership scheme, or targeted subscription for the matters that genuinely need full proprietary depth, rather than paying for firm-wide Westlaw seats that most fee-earners rarely use to that level.

 The verification point